SravanGameDev/SravanGameDev/README.md

 ### Hi there👋
-- 👋 Hi, I’m Sravan
+- 👋 I’m Sravan, a video game programmer.
-- 👀 I’m interested in coding for Video games
+- 👀 I’m interested in coding for Video games and make them fun to play.
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++, Blueprints in Unreal Game Engine and I have full time experience in Unity Game Engine
 - 💞️ I’m looking to collaborate on Unreal Project
-- 📫 How to reach me through my [Itch.io Page] {www.sravangamedev.itch.io}
+- 📫 How to reach me

 <!---
 SravanGameDev/SravanGameDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.